Procedure: Web Measurement and Customization Technologies (Cookies)

 - Tier 1 technologies (e.g., session cookies) - No extra steps needed, as EPA website already has this enabled and provides the web analytics.

-- Tier 2 technologies – EPA offices can use persistent cookies, but must work with the Information Access Division (IAD) in OEI to ensure that the office has addressed the OMB requirements.
-IAD will not be deciding if an office can use, etc. but rather coordinating and making sure the office met the requirements.
+- Tier 2 technologies – EPA offices can use persistent cookies, but must work with the Office of Information Management (OIM) in OEI to ensure that the office has addressed the OMB requirements.
+OIM will not be deciding if an office can use, etc. but rather coordinating and making sure the office meets the requirements.
 Failure to follow OMB guidelines on cookies can result in the website being shut down by EPA and by OMB.

 - Tier 3 technologies - persistent cookies with PII.
 OMB is very restrictive about using cookies with PII.
 The office that wishes to use tier three cookies will need to have the CIO’s permission (as required by OMB) as well as meet other restrictive OMB requirements.